nvf manual

 You can use custom plugins, before they are implemented in the flake.
 To add a plugin to the runtime, you need to add it to the vim.startPlugins list in your configuration.

-Adding a plugin to startPlugins will not allow you to configure the plugin that you have adeed, but nvf provides multiple way of configuring any custom plugins that you might have added to your configuration.
+Adding a plugin to startPlugins will not allow you to configure the plugin that you have added, but nvf provides multiple way of configuring any custom plugins that you might have added to your configuration.

 Configuring

-Just making the plugin to your Neovim configuration available might not always be enough.
-In that case, you can write custom lua config using either config.vim.extraPlugins (which has the setup field) or config.vim.luaConfigRC.
-The first option uses an attribute set, which maps DAG section names to a custom type, which has the fields package, after, setup.
+The second option uses an attribute set, which maps DAG section names to a custom type, which has the fields package, after, setup.
 They allow you to set the package of the plugin, the sections its setup code should be after (note that the extraPlugins option has its own DAG scope), and the its setup code respectively.
 For example:

 config.vim.extraPlugins = with pkgs.vimPlugins; {